 Have you ever wondered how many houses in the U.S rely on septic-systems for household sanitation requirements?
 Well, a recent survey indicated that 27 million homes rely on this system, and if you take an average of around 3 people for every household that accounts for around 81 million people.

 In further studies, out of the 27 million houses, only 22% have chosen to have a garbage disposal system installed.
 Out of the 78% of those homes without garbage disposals, many feel that these systems can damage their drain fields or harm the septic tanks.

 However, the truth is as stated by key industries like Small Flows Clearing House and the Federal Housing Authority is that a garbage disposal system operates well when combined with septic systems that are sized correctly as well as that they are maintained regularly.

-When sending solid particles into a septic tank with a 1,500 gallon-capacity, they will start to accumulate.
+When sending solid particles into a septic tank with a 1,500-gallon capacity, they will start to accumulate.
 This particular accumulation is known as sludge.
-The waste particles that are broken down when bacteria is present in a septic tank can also become sludge when the bacteria does not have the potential to attack this waste and break it down into finer particles.
+The waste particles that are broken down when bacteria are present in a septic tank can also become sludge when the bacteria do not have the potential to attack this waste and break it down into finer particles.

 The main reason as to why this problem arises is when waste particles are not in a state of suspension for long enough.
 If this occurs, bacteria that are known for breaking down this waste does not have sufficient time to break-down the waste.
 When sludge accumulates in septic tanks, this will directly affect the capacity of a tank as well as decrease the beneficial bacteria already present.

-Here you will see two cheap brand septic garbage disposals below:
+Here you will see two budget brand septic garbage disposals below: